html2img/.github/profile/README.md

 [HTML to Image](https://html2img.com) is a REST API that turns raw HTML and CSS, a live URL, or a named JSON template into a PNG in seconds.
 Every render runs in real Chrome, so flexbox, grid, custom properties, web fonts and inline JavaScript behave exactly as they do in the browser.
 The first 25 renders each month are free, with no card required.

 This organisation hosts the official client libraries for the API.
-Watch or star it to get notified when they ship.
+The [PHP SDK](https://github.com/html2img/html2img-php) and [Laravel integration](https://github.com/html2img/html2img-laravel) are available now on Packagist.
+Watch or star the repos to get notified when more ship.

 ## Quick start